These wonderfully soft and chewy keto chocolate chip cookies are made with almond flour and extra dark chocolate chips.

 - I make these cookies with blanched, finely ground almond flour, and they come out wonderfully light.
 I don't recommend using almond meal in this recipe.

-- I prefer using a handheld mixer to a stand mixer in this recipe because of the relatively low volume of ingredients.Â
+- I prefer using a handheld mixer to a stand mixer because of the relatively low volume of ingredients.

 - I recommend measuring the almond flour by weight for the most accurate results.

 - I use stevia, but you can use your favorite granulated sweetener.
-If you do, check the dough's consistency; if it seems very dry, add a tablespoon of water.
+If you do, check the dough's consistency.
+If it seems very dry, add a tablespoon of water.

 - You can keep the leftovers in an airtight container at room temperature for up to four days.
 You can also freeze these cookies once they're completely cool.
 Place them in freezer bags and freeze them for up to three months.